michaelblight/joth/README.md

     <j:function name="myFunction">
 ```
 All attributes on the call are considered to be arguments to the function, and are accessed within the funciton using "vars".

+### j:foreach [select="eval"] [ argName="attr" ...]

+The context (current or "select" if available) must be an array, in which case thechildren are processed one at a time.
+If the context is not an array, or has no elements, the `j:else`
+branch will be followed if it exists.
+If "select" is used and it returns null, the call will not be made.

 ### j:if test="eval"